 You may also be interested in our PGCEi Primary course

-To find out more about the differences between the two programmes please read our Key Differences and FAQs document
+To find out more about the differences between the two programmes please visit our Key Differences PageLink opens in a new window

 What is the difference between the in person assessment route and the online assessment route?

 When you submit your Stage 2 application form, you will be asked to select which route that you would like to apply to.

 If you select the in person assessment route, the University of Warwick will arrange for one of its tutors to visit you during your placement to assess your teaching practice.
 To account for this visit, this route will attract a higher course fee.
 If upon reviewing your application for this route we identify that it will not be viable to visit you based on your location due to prohibitive costs, we will advise you to apply for the online assessment route.